Uvacoder/uvacoderportfolio61/blog/do-we-ever-really-move-on.md

 Or it’s just the mask we put on?

 Tell me baby, do we ever really move on?<br>
-Or it’s just the mast we put on?
+Or it’s just the mask we put on?